How to close a Singapore company

-What makes this process different from the others is that instead of members in your company (ie your directors) applying for a wind up, any party other than the company is allowed to apply to the court to have your company liquidated.
+What makes this process different from the others is that instead of members in your company (e.g your directors) applying for a wind up, other parties are allowed to apply to the court to have your company liquidated.
 The following listed below can apply to the court for this motion to take place:

 An Originating Summons has to be filed in court for the process to take place.
 As well as insolvency, other reasons which may lead to this include: